B0neShAd0w/Extractron/README.md

 # Extractron

 Extractron is a Python script that performs Entity Extraction using the spaCy Natural Language Processing model(s).\
-This has purely been created for use with CTF's.
+This has purely been created for use for CTF's.